 For us to overcome the vulnerabilities of the Second Economy, security teams (and I include endpoint, data center, and network operations in this responsibility) need the ability to adopt “narrow mission” technologies quickly, while those tools remain effective against the attacks or obstacles they were designed to overcome.
 However, a sustainable security operations function depends on integrating these tools with operational systems, management processes, and people resources.
 Not only do you want the ability to integrate (think APIs), you want to integrate with minimum effort and cost, so that monitoring, workflows, policies, and reporting can continue without disruption or reinvention.
 Further, you would prefer to avoid the maintenance cost and dysfunction associated with change on either side of each integration.
 (See my previous blog for more on the challenge of change.)

-The bridging of shiny and sustainable is why the OpenDXL initiative is strategic for Intel Security and the industry as a whole.
+The bridging of shiny and sustainable is why the OpenDXL initiative is strategic for McAfee and the industry as a whole.
 Through a common programming interface and an open orchestration model, security teams can connect shiny objects and operational systems.
 This connection keeps the focus on critical success factors in the second economy:

 - Trust: Achieve the visibility and closed loop feedback to enable “trust” amongst the team members who must collaborate across threat operations and IT operations.